Background pattern

 • erythromycin (antibiotic),

-• medications for certain heart conditions or high blood pressure (such as digoxin, amiodarone, atropine, beta blockers, or calcium channel blockers).
-If you take medications due to irregular heartbeat, your doctor may examine your heart using an electrocardiogram (ECG).
+• medications for certain heart disorders or high blood pressure (such as digoxin, amiodarone, atropine, beta-blockers, or calcium channel blockers).
+If you are taking medications for an irregular heartbeat, your doctor may examine your heart with an "electrocardiogram" (ECG).

 If you are taking any of these medications, your doctor may give you a lower dose of galantamine.

 Galantamine may affect some anesthetics.
-If you are undergoing general anesthesia, inform your doctor, in advance, that you are taking galantamine.
+If you are going to undergo surgery under general anesthesia, inform your doctor in advance that you are taking galantamine.

 Pregnancy and breastfeeding